Petsku01/Theory/Analyses/Adblock_Usage_Guide.markdown

 ## Extent of Tracking by Search Engines, Websites, and Advertisers

-It’s honestly a bit scary how much tracking happens online.
-Every click, search, or page visit feels like it’s being watched, and adblockers are one way to fight back.
+It’s insane how much tracking happens online.
+Every click, search, or page visit feels like it’s being watched, and adblockers are the way to fight back.

 ### Search Engines
 Google is the king of tracking, with its trackers (like DoubleClick) on 90% of websites, collecting data on searches, browsing history, and even your location.
 Even privacy-focused engines like DuckDuckGo can sometimes leak data through third-party integrations, though they’re way better than Google.
 With 44% of Americans distrusting Google’s data practices, it’s no wonder people are turning to adblockers.